Can I use my own URL/Domain for landing pages?

 - Go back to Continually Landing Pages, click on the Domain Settings tab, find the custom domain section , enter your domain name and Save.

-If everything is set correctly you will notice the three check marks are all in green, now you can test your new domain name.
+If everything is set correctly you will notice the three check marks are all in green, we will issue an SSL certificate for your custom domain to make it secure and accessible through the HTTP over SSL (HTTPS) protocol..
+Now you can test your new domain name.

 Go back now to the